 Dr. Payal Khincha first came to the Clinical Genetics Branch (CGB) as a special volunteer and clinical collaborator in July 2012 as part of the research component of a clinical fellowship in pediatric hematology-oncology at the Children’s National Medical Center (CNMC), Washington, D.C.
 In 2014, she formally joined CGB as a clinical fellow.
 In 2017, she became a staff clinician, and in 2018, the principal investigator on the NCI’s longitudinal family study on Li-Fraumeni Syndrome (LFS).
-In 2020, Dr. Khincha was appointed physician-scientist early investigator in CGB.
+In 2020, Dr. Khincha was appointed assistant clinical investigator in CGB.
 Dr. Khincha’s studies have led to multiple publications strongly supporting the need for LFS patients to receive comprehensive cancer screening.
 In 2023, she was the first person in DCEG to be appointed to the tenure-track position of Lasker Clinical Research Scholar.
 In addition, she and Dr. Christina Annunziata in the Center for Cancer Research were recognized with a CCR-DCEG Flex Award for a clinical trial, currently under development, of metformin as a chemopreventive agent in patients at extremely high risk of cancer due to an inherited mutation in TP53.
 Dr. Khincha received her primary medical degree (MBBS) in 2005 from Kempegowda Institute of Medical Sciences, Bangalore, India, and completed her residency training in pediatrics in 2010 at Maimonides Medical Center, Brooklyn, New York, and CNMC, Washington D.C.
 She is board certified in pediatrics and pediatric hematology-oncology.

 Dyskeratosis Congenita and Telomere Biology

 During her tenure as a clinical collaborator, Dr. Khincha worked with Sharon A. Savage, M.D., Chief, CGB, focusing her research on the diagnostic methods and clinical management of dyskeratosis congenita (DC), a cancer-prone inherited bone marrow failure syndrome and telomere biology disorder (TBD).
 As clinical fellow, she continued this work, reporting on novel phenotypes and treatment of effects of DC, while developing expertise in the TBD spectrum and telomere measurement methods.
 Dr. Khincha is also embarking on a deep phenotyping and genotype-phenotype project in DC, and is currently working on collaborative international studies of a novel vascular phenotype in DC/TBDs within the Clinical Care Consortium for Telomere Associated Ailments.